 We have established ten sustainability goals for 2030.
-Every Casella employee has an important role to play in advancing these essential elements of our
+Every Casella employee has an important role to play in advancing these essential elements of our sustainable growth strategy.

 HEALTH & SAFETY

 Improve our safety performance, reducing our Total Recordable Incident Rate (TRIR), a measure of accidents and injuries compared to hours worked